MitchellThompkins/cocoOS/temp_notes.md

     an actual case used by the user in a switch statement, that's a very difficult bug to track down.

-    Even if the compiler doesn't complain, the below will print 0, b/c x is valid and scoped to the switch statement (which is fine), but let's say we re-enter on case 2, previously having entered case 1...you're going to have a bad time b/c x is going to be wrong, b/c the previous value of x was pop'd off the stack...and yet here you are using it.
-This can probably be fixed by adding an explicit variable store/restore function that the user opts to use to store variables between re-entry.
+    ~~Even if the compiler doesn't complain, the below will print 0, b/c x is valid and scoped to the switch statement (which is fine), but let's say we re-enter on case 2, previously having entered case 1...you're going to have a bad time b/c x is going to be wrong, b/c the previous value of x was pop'd off the stack...and yet here you are using it.
+This can probably be fixed by adding an explicit variable store/restore function that the user opts to use to store variables between re-entry.~~ This is a known limitation of the implementation.
+The solutionis to decalre all of your variables static, or, pass the task a pointer to data that you're going to want to access.

     ```
        switch(2)
     {